 Bill Tuikka was born in Massachusetts and has lived in California since 1980, and has lived in Napa since 1989.
 Bill has been involved in the preservation field since the 1970’s when he bought and restored an 1850’s house in central Massachusetts.
 Upon moving to California, he studied graduate-level Urban Planning at San Jose State University, specializing in historic preservation and urban design.
 He is a retired planner for the City of Vallejo and served as Vallejo’s Certified Local Government coordinator and was staff to Vallejo’s Architectural Heritage and Landmarks Commission.
 Bill has extensive knowledge in applying the Secretary of the Interior’s Standards for Rehabilitation and has supervised many rehabilitation projects during his planning career.
-He also serves on the NCL Preservation Action Committee.

 Dan Cutright, Treasurer

 Dan Cutright is a life long Napan who has been a Financial Services professional for over 40 years.
 He has had an affinity for our local historic architecture most of his life, which goes back to the razing of the original John L. Shearer school, which he lived near and attended.
 His experience of seeing this local architectural treasure destroyed is the primary motivation for his years long interest in preservation.
-He currently resides in a historic home near downtown Napa with his wife, Susan, and his Soft Coated Wheaten Terrier, Henley.
+He currently resides in an historic home near downtown Napa with his wife, Susan, and his Soft Coated Wheaten Terrier, Henley.

 Shari Kamimori, Secretary

 Shari Kamimori is a Design Professional with over 25 years of experience in the architectural design field.
 She is President and founder of 3D Virtual Design Technology, Inc. (3DVDT), a digital survey firm based in Sonoma and San Francisco, specializing in 3D Laser Scanning and 3D Building Information Modeling or Scan to BIM, providing as-built surveys for the architectural, engineering and construction (AEC) industry.
 She holds a B.S. degree in Interior Architecture and has worked for and partnered with architectural and engineering firms where she developed her skills in 3D digital design in the United States and Germany.
-She is actively involved in historic preservation and proud to be serving as a Board Director for Napa County Landmarks and member of the Preservation Action Committee.
+She is actively involved in historic preservation and proud to be serving as a Board Director for Napa County Landmarks (NCL).
 She also serves as a member of the California Preservation Foundation Education Committee.